Tulum vs Chichen Itza: Which Mayan Ruins Are Best in 2025?

 About the Tulum Ruins

-Located just outside of Tulumβs city center, the Tulum Mayan Ruins were originally built as an oceanside fortress and are the only beachfront Mayan Ruins in the state of Quintana Roo.
+Located just outside of Tulum’s city center, the Tulum Mayan Ruins were originally built as an oceanside fortress and are the only beachfront Mayan Ruins in the state of Quintana Roo.

 The most notable feature of the Tulum Ruins is the oceanfront location with the ruins elevated at a height of about 12 m (~39 feet), offering spectacular seaside views of the brightly colored Caribbean Sea.

 At the Tulum archaeological site, many basic structures remain including El Castillo (The Castle) and many different temples.
-The site also offers a one-of-a-kind public beach access area to cool off after visiting the ruins.

 About the Chichen Itza Ruins

-Located further inland on Mexicoβs Yucatan peninsula, Chichen Itza is one of the largest Mayan ruins and one of the most visited archaeological sites in North America.
+Located further inland on Mexico’s Yucatan peninsula, Chichen Itza is one of the largest Mayan ruins and one of the most visited archaeological sites in North America.

 It is even considered one of the 7 Wonders of the Modern World and a UNESCO World Heritage site.

-Tulum vs. Chichen Itza Location
+Tulum vs Chichen Itza: Location

 Tulum Ruins Location